typelevel/cats-effect/docs/tutorial.md

 flex our muscles.
 [The second one](#producerconsumer) implements a solution to the producer-consumer problem to introduce cats-effect _fibers_.

-This tutorial assumes certain familiarity with functional programming.
-It is also a good idea to read cats-effect documentation prior to starting this tutorial, at least the [Getting Started page](getting-started.md).
+This tutorial assumes some familiarity with functional programming.
+It is also a good idea to read the cats-effect documentation prior to starting this tutorial, at least the [Getting Started page](getting-started.md).

 Please read this tutorial as training material, not as a best-practices document.
-As you gain more experience with cats-effect, probably you will find your own solutions to deal with the problems presented here.
+As you gain more experience with cats-effect, you will probably find your own solutions to deal with the problems presented here.
 Also, bear in mind that using cats-effect for copying files or implementing basic concurrency patterns (such as the producer-consumer problem) is suitable for a 'getting